MIDI drum pads are great for quickly making beats and triggering one-shot samples in a much more enjoyable way than using a keyboard and mouse!

 There are few things you should keep in mind when choosing MIDI drum pads.
 Think about your needs.
 What size drum pads do you need?
 Do you want extra knobs and controls for effects?
 What is your budget?

 Another important thing to consider is what software or hardware you’re going to use this MIDI drum pad with.
 However, MIDI is compatible with all good music production software, so there’s not much to worry about here.

 Also, consider things like size and weight.
 If you want to carry your device from place to place, it should be small enough to fit your bag, not to mention that heavy pads could be pretty inconvenient.
 Think of the power supply as well.
 Fortunately, compact MIDI drum pads are usually operated with a USB port, which is a huge benefit for someone who is in a constant move.

 Finally, find a piece that guarantees good playing dynamics.
 Pads must be sensitive to velocity if you want to express yourself in a proper way.

 Whether you’re a hobby musician or a pro, a MIDI drum pad is definitely a piece of equipment that will come in handy.
 The benefits are numerous for both musicians and producers.

-You can count on superior workflow, plenty of practicality and easiness of use.
-Above everything, you will have a better musical expression, expand your knowledge and probably become a better musician.
+You can count on superior workflow, plenty of practicality, and easiness of use.
+Above everything, you will have a better musical expression, expand your knowledge, and become a better musician.

 MIDI drum pads don’t cost a fortune anymore.
-So there is no reason why you shouldn’t try, even if your budget is tight!
+So there is no reason why you shouldn’t try them, even if your budget is tight!